Lectionary Bible Studies and Sermons

 The blind begin to see.
 8:22-30

 The "yeast of the Pharisees", 8:14-21, the healing of the blind man, 8:22-26, and the confession of Peter at Caesarea Philippi, 8:27-30, all demonstrate Mark's artistry; he arranges the oral tradition beautifully.
-As the blind man slowly comes to see, so the disciples move from little understanding and hardened heart, v17, to a true understanding of the person of Jesus.
+As the blind man slowly comes to see, so the disciples move from a state of little understanding and hardened heart, v17, toward a true understanding of the person of Jesus.

 The passage